IT information for new students

 University IT Services

-As well as the Colleges' IT Support team additional help and services are available from the University IT Services at 13 Banbury Road and their IT Services Help website.
-They also have a 24/7 telephone assistance line on (01865 2) 12345.
+Various IT systems in Oxford are provided centrally from the Oxford University IT Services.
+There is an IT Services Help website and they also have a 24/7 telephone assistance line on (01865 6) 12345.

 The University makes available to students and staff Microsoft Office 365.
 Students and staff should sign in via their usual Single Sign On login.

 There is more information on our Office 365 page about accessing the system and downloading Office onto your own computer.

 Sophos is available to students free of charge.
 For further information and to download the software please see the IT Services Antivirus page.

 Vacation access to online resources